LoyolaChicagoBooks/unoapi/source/18-dpcpp/dpcpp.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Separate compilation of source files helps us decompose a software system into smaller modules.
-This has multiple benefits, including separation of concerns, unit testing, easier collaborative development, and the ability to defer certain decisions (e.g., what we’re integrating) until build time.
+This has multiple benefits, including separation of concerns, unit testing, easier collaborative development, and the ability to defer certain decisions (e.g., what function we’re integrating) until build time.

-In our exemplar, we’ll want to unit-test the function to be integrated and defer choosing a specific implementation of that function until build time.
+In our exemplar, we’ll want to unit-test the integrand ``f`` and defer choosing a specific implementation of that function until build time.
 To be able to separately compile the function and call it inside a DPC++ kernel, we declare it in this SYCL-specific way:

 .. literalinclude:: ../../examples/unoapi-dpcpp-examples/integration/f.h